meslubi2021/com.volkswagen.techchallenge/README.md

   <br /> Bla bla bla
 - [common](src%2Fmain%2Fkotlin%2Fcom%2Fvolkswagen%2Fcommon)
   <br />This represents all stuff that should be common to several microservices following the same patterns.
-  <br />In this case it contains the interfaces to work with CQRS in a tidy way.
+  <br />In this case it contains the interfaces to work with CQS in a tidy way.

 ### How to build
 Bla bla bla bla bla bla bla bla bla bla bla bla bla bla bla bla bla bla bla bla bla bla bla bla bla bla bla bla